VENICE, THE FLOATING CITY WITH GONDOLAS

 TEATRO LÀ FENICE, VENICE

-The Teatro La Fenice is an opera house where many Italian theater companies have performed.
+The Teatro La Fenice is an opera house where many Italian theatre companies have performed.
 It is one of the most beautiful opera houses in the world.
 La Fenice has hosted many notable opera premieres and performances by renowned composers like RossiniBelliniDonizetti, and Verdi.
 Its name is directly related to its history.
-It is an ownership dispute over the land where it stands that initially led to the theater being closed.
+It is an ownership dispute over the land where it stands that initially led to the theatre being closed.
 However, once the Venetian nobles regained possession of the land, they rebuilt a more lavish and majestic opera house than the one before.

 This opera still stands as a testament to its resilience and remarkable ability to rise from its ashes.
-History has shown that the theater has been destroyed three times, but it stands tall and proud today.
+History has shown that the theatre has been destroyed three times, but it stands tall and proud today.
 No wonder Teatro La Fenice attracts tourists from around the world.
 Anyway, if you plan to visit the opera house, you can check their official website to see what performances are on and plan your trip accordingly.

 venice